Nicolasbcrrl/h1_First_Steps/README.md

     $ man ls # here we want to display the manual for the "ls" command

-Commands has a small builtin help
+Commands has a small builtin help.

     $ ls --help
     $ wget -h

 ## History and Guessing

-> When you type a command, you can use the tab key to complete the command or display the proposals
+> When you type a command, you can use the tab key to complete the command or display the proposals.

     $ ls /etc/re[tab]

-> The **"history"** command allows you to display all the commands that you have run
+> The **"history"** command allows you to display all the commands that you have run.

      $ history